Prospect Mountain Veterans Memorial Highway

 The Prospect Mountain Veterans Memorial Highway is a parkway located in the town of Lake George, New York.
-The road is 5.88 mi long, starting at the U.S. Route 9 (US 9) and New York State Route 9N (NY 9N) concurrency and ending at the peak of Prospect Mountain.
+The road is 5.88 mi long, running from U.S. Route 9 (US 9) to the peak of Prospect Mountain.
 Although the road is designated as New York State Route 917A, an unsigned reference route, by the New York State Department of Transportation, all maintenance on the roadway is performed by the New York State Department of Environmental Conservation.

 Route description

 The parkway begins at an intersection with Routes 9 and 9N (Canada Street) in the town of Lake George.
 The parkway passes through a gate, heading up the base of Prospect Mountain.
 The route is very scenic, with trees on both sides of the road.
 Route 917A parallels Birch Ave., a street in Lake George.
 Soon after, the parkway passes over Interstate 87 (I-87, named the Adirondack Northway).
 The road expands to several lanes after the Northway, coming to a tollbooth.
 After the toll booth, the parkway begins to head up the mountain.
 With large heavy, stabilized rocks on both sides of the road, used as a guard rail to prevent danger (such as running off of the road), the parkway curves around the mountain, intersecting with several specialized scenic overlooks.
 The road curves around the several peaks of Prospect Mountain, coming to an end at the main peak at 5.88 mi, where a 100 mi view can be seen.
 The furthest that can be seen are the Green Mountains in Vermont and the White Mountains in New Hampshire.